jekhokie/jekhokie.github.io/_posts/2018-09-07-kubernetes-part-6-rolling-updates.markdown

 handling the changes for you.
 Since we have YAML configuration files driving our application, we will use the `kubectl edit` command.

-First, run the `kubectl edit` command and update the respective parameters for the Docker image as well as the strategy for deployments to reflect a "RollingUpdate" strategy:
+First, run the `kubectl edit` command and update the respective parameters for the Docker image:

 {% highlight bash %}
 $ kubectl edit deployment/randomizer
 # edit the .spec.template.spec.container.image
 # value to reflect the new docker image
 #   image: randomizer:v4
-# edit the .spec.strategy.type value to
-# reflect the rolling update option
-#   type: RollingUpdate
 # then save/quit the file

 # list the pods and you should see updates to the